 To many Americans, an Italian meal means a heaping plate of lasagna, manicotti, or some other pasta, or a large pepperoni pizza and not much else To many Italians, it means starting the meal with a soup or salad, then having an appetizer-sized portion of pasta, followed by grilled, baked, or roasted chicken, meat, or seafood accompanied by lots of vegetables.
 You may be wondering whether you can still dine on Italian food while following the South Beach Diet.
 With a few modifications, you can continue to enjoy many of your Italian favorites.
 Whether you’re dining out or cooking at home, here are some healthy tips to help you stay on track: Buon appetito!

 to healthy appetizers.

 When dining out… Avoid the bread basket.
 Garlic bread, white rolls, and breadsticks are off-limits on all Phases.
-Other foods to avoid are salami and other fatty meats and the high-fat cheeses that are often served as part of an antipasto.
+Other foods to avoid are salami, pepperoni, and other fatty meats and the high-fat cheeses that are often served as part of an antipasto.
 Fried calamari and other fried appetizers are also no-nos.
 Instead, choose minestrone or straciatella soup or some steamed mussels or grilled calamari.